REST API implementation guide

 boundary_typeThe boundary type for single-boundary endpoints: :project, :group, :user, or :instance

 boundary_paramOptional.
 The request parameter containing the boundary identifier.
-Defaults to :id for projects and :id or :group_id for groups
+Defaults to :project_id with a fallback to :id for projects, and :group_id with a fallback to :id for groups

 boundariesAlternative to boundary_type for endpoints supporting multiple boundaries (see below)